damianszczepanik/cucumber-reporting/README.md

 ReportBuilder reportBuilder = new ReportBuilder(jsonFiles, configuration);
 Reportable result = reportBuilder.generateReports();
-// and here validate 'result' to decide what to do
-// if report has failed features, undefined steps etc
+// and here validate 'result' to decide what to do if report has failed
 ```
 There is a feature overview page: